meken/cloud-hackathons/hacks/agent-runtime-ops/README.md

 In this hack, you will learn how to:

-1. Package a complete ADK Python agent into a custom container and deploy it to **Agent Runtime** using the **Bring Your Own Container (BYOC)** pattern.
+1. Package a complete ADK Python agent into a custom container and deploy it to *Agent Runtime* with a custom container.
 2. Optimize resource allocation, scaling limits, and request concurrency for production agentic workloads.
-3. Establish strong, least-privilege security and auditability using **Agent Identity**.
+3. Establish strong, least-privilege security and auditability using *Agent Identity*.
-4. Govern ingress and egress traffic, and block prompt injections, jailbreaks, and sensitive data leakage by integrating **Agent Gateway** with **Model Armor**.
+4. Govern ingress and egress traffic, and block prompt injections, jailbreaks, and sensitive data leakage by integrating *Agent Gateway* with *Model Armor*.
-5. Establish continuous quality assurance in production by configuring **Online Monitors** in Agent Platform to score live telemetry traces against multi-turn AutoRater metrics.
+5. Establish continuous quality assurance in production by configuring *Online Monitors* in Agent Platform to score live telemetry traces against multi-turn AutoRater metrics.

 ## Challenges